 For individuals to feel prepared for change, training is essential.
 Training allows business users to receive the resources they need to succeed.
 Let those affected know about the change by providing the following:

 - How does this change benefit them?

 - Who is going to help them when they have questions?

 You've done all the work, and then you implement the new initiative into the organization.
 To ensure a smooth transition, be the catalyst.
 While some may take longer to adapt, keep reiterating the importance and need for change.

 After you begin putting this new initiative into place, problems will arise.
 That is unavoidable.
 How you handle these challenges will make or break this new initiative.
 Respond quickly with answers or solutions and communicate directly to let individuals know you've heard their concerns.
 By continually improving your efforts, adoption of this initiative occurs much quicker.

 Armed with these seven secrets, you can take charge of your change implementation with confidence.
 Key points to keep in mind are to avoid entering into changes lightly, and maintain open and clear communications within your team – make sure you have a plan to follow and that everyone is clear on that plan.
 This way, you can get the project finished more quickly and confront issues head-on.

-At Onebridge, we combine industry-leading technical expertise with deep understanding of how businesses run across industries.
-We’d love to hear about your change management goals and challenges to help in any way we can -- contact us today.
+At Onebridge, we combine industry leading technical expertise with a deep understanding of how businesses run across industries.
+We’d love to hear about your change management goals and challenges to help in any way we can.
+Contact us today.